-The Annual Fire Safety Statement (AFSS) is to include cavity barriers as an essential fire safety measure for the building.
+Cavity barriers are to be added to the building's Fire Safety Schedule via the Fire Order process and certified annually as part of the ongoing Annual Fire Safety Statement (AFSS) process.
 The annual fire safety inspection is to confirm that no alterations to the façade have been made which might adversely affect or disturb the cavity barriers.
 Should such alterations be identified, an inspection of the potentially affected barrier should be undertaken.